 To obtain a literary agent, you’ll need a query letter.
 Check out this blog post for some GREAT tips on what literary agents look for in a query letter.

 I suggest you hop on Twitter and find literary agents to follow.
 They often tweet calls for submissions.
 Same for Facebook.
-Use Google too and get familiar with names and agencies.
+Use the search engines, too, and get familiar with names and agencies.
 This is your new normal as a member of the writing world.

 Before you submit your query letter and synopsis, do a TON of research.
 The key is to look at each agent’s website and see what he or she is asking for.
 Follow the instructions precisely.
 Only submit what is requested.
 Do not deviate.
 You’ll probably need a synopsis, maybe both a long and short synopsis, depending on what the literary agent requires.

 I can walk you through the ins and outs of both synopsis and query writing.
 Customize your query letter to include something “personal” about the agent and the agency, maybe something about an author they represent who you happen to adore.
 Then pitch your book.

 Expect rejections.
 Sometimes it takes a while to find a literary agent who is willing to represent you.
 The agent must believe in your book in order to accept you as a client.

 Here’s the low-down.
 You don’t pay the agent.
 The agent earns a commission (usually 15%) from your advance on sales (more on advances below).
 Therefore, the agent will only sign authors who have a high possibility of attracting a top publisher.

 Note that part of your pitch should be your social media following.
 Yes, we are circling back to the free social media that you should be exploiting well before you query an agent.
 When you demonstrate that you can help market your own book, that checks a box on most agents’ lists.